Jahia/npm-modules-engine/README.md

 ### JS Context pooling

+As Javascript engine is not multi-threaded, it's not possible for different threads to use the same JS context in parallel.
+Instead, a pool of JS contexts can be used when a thread need to do JS calls.
+Each context is initialized with the same scripts, and should contain the same values.

 ### Java helpers

 NPM module comes with a list of Java helpers, available from javascript code.
 These helpers are provided by [`CoreHelperFactory`](./src/main/java/org/jahia/modules/npmplugins/helpers/CoreHelperFactory.java)
 Any module can add new helpers by exposing an OSGi service implementing [`JSGlobalVariableFactory`](./src/main/java/org/jahia/modules/npmplugins/jsengine/JSGlobalVariableFactory.java).

 All helpers are available inside a global `jahiaHelpers` object in Javascript context.
+Java helpers are also per JS context.
+These helpers can safely use the JS context they are bound to execute JS callbacks.

 When working with webpack, it can be handy to declare these helpers as "externals" :
 ```js